Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 - Your company employees are 70% more likely to click, share, and comment on an update than average LinkedIn members.

-As of January 2022, the United States of America is the country with the largest LinkedIn audience, having 180M+ members.
-It’s followed by India at 83M.
+The United States of America is the country with the largest LinkedIn audience, having 190M+ members.
+It’s followed by India at 87M.

-LinkedIn is the world’s largest professional network with 810M+ members in over 200 countries and territories.
+LinkedIn is the world’s largest professional network, with 875M+ members in over 200 countries and territories.
 However, about 60% of all LinkedIn users are aged 25–34.

-As of July 2022, Bill Gates has the most followers on LinkedIn: 35.8M.
+As of January 2023, Bill Gates had the most followers on LinkedIn: 36M.
 He’s not only an avid blogger but also the co-founder of Microsoft and co-chair of the Bill and Melinda Gates Foundation.

 What’s LinkedIn’s revenue?

-What’s the average number of connections on LinkedIn in 2022?
+What’s the average number of connections on LinkedIn?

 The average number of connections of a LinkedIn member is between 500 and 999.
 Hence, the more people you have in your network, the better your overall engagement (e.g., likes, re-shares, comments) will be.